kus/cs2-modded-server/README.md

 You can overwrite the settings for the bots by creating a "[custom file](#custom-files)" for this file [custom_bots.cfg](https://github.com/kus/csgo-modded-server/blob/master/csgo/cfg/custom_bots.cfg).

-If you copy [custom_bots.cfg](https://github.com/kus/csgo-modded-server/blob/master/csgo/cfg/custom_bots.cfg) and put it in the `/csgo/custom_files/cfg/` directory (`/home/steam/csgo/custom_files/cfg/` on default linux setup) and you can modify it and change say `bot_quota` to `10` if you want 10 players at all times.
-When the server starts (if using linux) it will merge this file into the game cfg and it will execute every time `bots.cfg` executes.
+If you copy [custom_bots.cfg](https://github.com/kus/csgo-modded-server/blob/master/csgo/cfg/custom_bots.cfg) and put it in the `custom_files/cfg/` directory (`/home/steam/csgo/custom_files/cfg/` on default Linux setup) and you can modify it and change say `bot_quota` to `10` if you want 10 players at all times.
+When the server starts (on Linux and Windows) it will merge this file into the game cfg and it will execute every time `bots.cfg` executes.

 You can also just login to RCON `rcon_password yourpassword` and use `rcon bot_add_ct` and `rcon bot_add_t`.